reosfire/PrimitiveScript/README.md

 Each  _k_-th call except first will be called on _k - 1_-th call result. </br>
 `this.foo().bar()` </br>

-**this** variable name is provided by runtime, so it's like any other global variable. currently there is also **new** variable name that is used to create new instances of CallableTypes. </br>
+**this** variable name is provided by interpretation, so it's like any other global variable. currently there is also **new** variable name that is used to create new instances of CallableTypes. </br>
 However, **this** variable name can be inferred and omitted.
 For example this code is equivalent to the one above: </br>
 `foo().bar()`